i18next/ng-i18next/README.md

 - sprintf support (directive and provider)
 - support for default values to be displayed before i18next engine is initialized

+# Installation #
+You can install `ng-i18next` as a bower dependency:

+	bower install ng-i18next

 # Usage #
 First add